 “At the north end of the beach is the Kapu lighthouse perched on a huge granite boulder.
 On the south side of the rocks is a right-hander that is a short but fast ride.
 Watch out for the rocks underwater!

 Ten Thousand Peaks has got to be one of the most unique surf spots on the west coast of South India at Maravanthe.

-In the lake are several islands with villages on them and there is an ancient 2,000 year old temple of the Sri Narasimha avatara, the incarnation who destroys evil and protects children.
-Surf until your arms are ready to drop off and you can't stand up anymore, then wash off in a fresh water lake and visit an ancient temple - all in one stop.
+In the lake are several islands with villages on them and there is an ancient 2,000-year-old temple of the Sri Narasimha avatar, the incarnation who destroys evil and protects children.
+Surf until your arms are ready to drop off and you can’t stand up anymore, then wash off in a freshwater lake and visit an ancient temple – all in one stop.
 What a fantastic place!

 Alwars is potentially the best surfing spot in India [southeast coast] at Manapad Point.
-It is far off the beaten track and not so easily to find.
+It is far off the beaten track and not so easy to find.

-The point is beautifully formed by a millions of years old lava flow that extends into the water.
-When the rights are working you can expect up to a 400 meter ride [or more], so be prepared for some long walks back to the point.
+The point is beautifully formed by millions of years old lava flow that extends into the water.
+When the rights are working you can expect up to a 400-meter ride [or more], so be prepared for some long walks back to the point.